 School Health and Safety Committee

 The Committee meets once a term, and is chaired by the Governor with responsibility for Health and Safety.
-Other members of the committee [AH1] include the Headteacher, Bursar, all other members of SLT (with exception of the Marketing Manager), Head Caretaker, School Administrator and Finance Administrator.
+Other members of the committee include the Headteacher, Bursar, , Head Caretaker, and School Administrator.

 The role of the Committee is to: